LucasMallmannEich/ARM/Acendendo LED com Botão/README.md

 -------------------------------------------------------------------------------------------------------------------

-To Light Up a LED when Pushing a Button in ARM
+To Light Up a LED when Pressing a Button in ARM

 Proposal:
-  The code must to light up an ARM's LED (pin PA5) if the button (connecter to pin PC13) is being pushed.
+  The code must to light up an ARM's LED (pin PA5) if the button (connecter to pin PC13) is being pressed.